Brett Leonard

-Brett Leonard (born May 14, 1959) is an American film director, producer and music video director specializing in the science fiction and horror genres.
+Brett Leonard (born May 14, 1959) is an American filmmaker, specializing in the science fiction and horror genres.
 A few of his films such as The Lawnmower Man (1992) and Virtuosity (1995) feature groundbreaking computer animation and visual effects.

 The Lawnmower Man is considered the first, seminal film to feature "virtual reality" as a cautionary tale becoming the number one commercially successful independent film of 1992, budgeted at just under $6 million and eventually earning over $150 million worldwide.